Skip to main content

 The party was dispersed for one last time.

 Manorama shook her head as she opened her eyes and lay down on the bed.
 She stared with rather empty eyes at the ceiling fan whirling slowly.
 She had gone around the city, lying about attending college, to find new allies and operations.
-Sooner or later her brother was going to find out what she was up to.
+Sooner or later, her brother was going to find out what she was up to.
 If she knew him well, he already had.
 He just needed the opportunity to unveil her plans in front of her parents, with proof.
 She didn’t trust any of them.
 She could be handed over to the police.
 Or they would try to stop that for their false sense of the good name.
-That would prompt her parents to stop her movement outside the house.
+That would prompt her parents to stop her from moving outside the house.
 They won’t let her study.
 She sighed.
 Worse, they could marry her off.
 Disconnect her from her world.
 She closed her eyes again.

-On one hand, was her heart.
+On one hand was her heart.
 Feelings she didn’t have control over.
 Feelings that would make her a “bad woman” in the eyes of many.
 Manorama felt restless.
 Was she in love?
 She shook her head.
 No. She was not crafted for the love of a man.
 It was too shallow for the life and purpose she lived for.
 She couldn’t be in love simultaneously in two places.
 Her love, duty and life were in the name of her motherland.
 Did she like him?
 Of course, she did.
 She wanted to part as friends with both Bondita and Aniruddha.
 But she knew that she couldn’t bid farewell to anyone in her lifetime.
 She just had to disappear one fine day.

 Manorama’s commitment to her motherland, the promise she made to her late grandmother to keep fighting till the day the British flag was no longer flying atop the Red Fort, the dream of millions, everything weighed much more in the balance than the momentary inspiration and attraction she felt for a man.
 The problem was, no matter how much her brain strongly made her believe that her heart reminded her that he was the only man she ever got close to liking, if not loving.
 But he was someone else’s husband.
 How were her feelings wrong?
 She didn’t want to have him, and neither did she want him to choose her over Bondita.
 She never planned to tell him either.
 She just happened to like him like she liked no other man.
 That was because of who he was, what he did and how he made her feel empowered and equal like nobody else around her ever did.
 Could she help it?
 She would be lying to herself if she thought she did.
-Feelings never find the logic to vanish into thin air one fine morning like she could.
+Feelings never find the logic to vanish into thin air one fine morning, like she could.

 “You got our tickets?”
-Bondita asked rather surprised as Aniruddha smiled,
+Bondita asked, rather surprised as Aniruddha smiled,

 “Yes, we will be leaving the day after your exams get over.
 We will reach right on time for Mahalaya and also, I figured, since you will take Nikhil and Boudi with you, it will help ease the situation before guests arrive.”
 Aniruddha spoke as he looked up some of the questions she had doubts about.